hugo-apero/hugo-apero-docs/content/blog/social/index.md

 ---
-title: "Setting up your social"
+title: "Set up your social"
-subtitle: "Testing"
+subtitle: "Social icons may appear on several pages throughout your site.
+Learn how to set them up, and control where they show up."
-excerpt: "One idea"
+excerpt: "This theme offers built-in Font Awesome icons for organizing your collection of social accounts and their links.
+Use icons to help visitors find you wherever you want to be found, and learn how to show or hide them in your site's header, footer, homepage, about page, and contact form."
 date: 2021-01-28
 author: "Alison Hill & Eric Anderson"
 draft: false
 # layout options: single, single-sidebar
 layout: single
 categories:
-- campfire
+- Theme Features
 ---

 There are five places where you can choose to show social icons.
 Here is the tl;dr: